openhab/openhabian/docs/openhabian.md

 What you must not do, though, is to mess with the system, OS packages and config and expect anyone to help you with that.
 Let's clearly state this as well: when you deliberately decide to make manual changes to the OS software packages and configuration (i.e. outside of openhabian-config), you will be on your own.
 Your setup is untested, and no-one but you knows about your changes. openHABian maintainers are really committed to providing you with a fine user experience, but this takes enormous efforts in testing and is only possible with a fixed set of hardware.
 You don't get to see this as a user.

-So if you choose to deviate from the standard openHABian installation (e.g. you change your box to run off SSD) and run into problems thereafter, don't be unfair: please don't waste maintainer's or anyone's time by asking for help or information on your issues on the forum.
+So if you choose to deviate from the standard openHABian installation (e.g. you change your box to run off SSD) and run into problems thereafter, please be fair: don't waste maintainer's or anyone's time by asking for help or information on your issues on the forum.
 Thank you !

 ## On openHAB 4 and older
 openHABian will install **openHAB 4** and Java 17 by default.